dodona-edu/universal-judge/README.md

 ### 4. Evaluate the submissions

-To run TESTed, you need to provide it with a configuration.
-This configuration has various options.
-To make things easier, save the config in the same folder.
-In real-world usage, this config file would be generated by whatever system TESTed is integrated.
+To evaluate a submission with TESTed, you need to provide a test suite and configuration information.
+This information can be piped to TESTed via stdin, but to make things easier, we will add the information to a configuration file in the directory of the exercise.
+In practice, this configuration file could be composed by the learning environment in which TESTed is integrated.

 ```bash
 $ cat exercise/simple-example/config.json